pontem-network/pontem/README.md

 - [X] Run Move scripts by executing transactions
 - [X] Use pre-deployed Move modules in your scripts
-- [X] A script can accept one U64 argument
+- [X] A script can accept only U64 arguments currently
 - [X] Users can publish modules in dry-run mode
-- [ ] Polkadot SS58 addresses doesn't work yet
+- [X] Polkadot SS58 addresses support
-- [ ] Storage/events also doesn't work yet, so you just run your scripts in dry-run mode
+- [x] Storage/events alpha version currently, so you just run your scripts in dry-run mode

 ## Installation